graemetait/cakephp-file-storage-behavior/README.md

 ## Installation

+If you're using composer then just add the following to your require block.

+		"burriko/cake-file-storage": "2.0.*@dev"

+If you're not, then clone/copy the contents of this directory to app/Plugins/CakeFileStorage.

+## Configure

-1. Copy the behavior to models/behaviors in your app.
+1. Add the following line to your app/Config/bootstrap.php.

+		CakePlugin::load('CakeFileStorage');

 2. In your model add:

-		public $actsAs = array('FileStorage');
+		public $actsAs = array('CakeFileStorage.FileStorage');

 3. Your model's database schema will need fields for filename, type and size, and if storing the file in the db also content.
 Here is an example schema.